ryurko/Agglomerative-LD-loci-testing/ld_locus_zoom/description.md

   4. `snp_signal` - SNP's signal to apply smoothing over, e.g., $-\log_{10}$($p$-value) or squared $z$ statistics (_numeric_)

-Using these two provided tables, the loci IDs from the gene-locus table are joined to the SNP-gene table and then the kernel smoothing localization from above is applied to user' `snp_signal` column.
+Using these two provided tables, the locus IDs from the gene-locus table are joined to the SNP-gene table and then the kernel smoothing localization from above is applied to user' `snp_signal` column.
 As before for the ASD results, the bandwidth is selected separately for each locus using generalized cross-validation. _Note: This process may take a few minutes to generate the smoothing results for all provided loci depending on the size of the uploaded datasets, but once complete you can switch between the displays for loci without delay._ As before with the _ASD results_ tab, the localized signal will be displayed in the _Visualization_ tab, with options to export tables of genes and SNPs using the _Genes_ and _SNPs_ tabs respectively. _Note: Any additional columns provided in the gene-locus and SNP-gene tables will be included in the exported tables_.

 ### Display functional SNPs and reference signals